Taylor Momsen

-Taylor Michel Momsen (born July 26, 1993) is an American singer, songwriter, musician, model, guitarist, and former actress.
-Prior to her retirement from acting, she portrayed the character of Cindy Lou Who in the film How the Grinch Stole Christmas (2000), Alexandra Anami in Spy Kids 2: The Island of Lost Dreams (2002), Molly in Underdog (2007), and Jenny Humphrey on The CW's teen drama series Gossip Girl (2007–2010; 2012).
-Momsen has been the frontwoman of the American rock band the Pretty Reckless since their inception in 2009.
+Taylor Michel Momsen (born July 26, 1993) is an American singer, songwriter, musician, model, and former actress.
+Since 2009, Momsen has served as the lead vocalist of the American rock band the Pretty Reckless.
+Prior to her music career, she started off as a child actress.
+Momsen debuted as Cindy Lou Who in the film How the Grinch Stole Christmas (2000).
+Some of her other roles include Alexandra Anami in Spy Kids 2: The Island of Lost Dreams (2002), Molly in Underdog (2007), and Jenny Humphrey on The CW's teen drama series Gossip Girl (2007–2010; 2012).

 Early life

-Momsen was born in St. Louis, Missouri.
+Taylor Michel Momsen was born in St. Louis, Missouri, on July 26, 1993.
 Her parents are Michael and Collette Momsen.
 She also has a younger sister, Sloane Momsen, who is also an actress.
-She is of partial Russian descent.
-She was raised Catholic, attending Our Lady of Lourdes Catholic School for elementary school and later Herbert Hoover Middle School (in Potomac, Maryland), but is now non-religious.
-She also studied ballet at the Center of Creative Arts (COCA) in St. Louis.

-Upon moving to New York City, she attended the Professional Performing Arts School.
+The sisters are of partial Russian descent.
+Momsen was raised Catholic, attending Our Lady of Lourdes Catholic School for elementary school and later Herbert Hoover Middle School in Potomac, Maryland.
+She also studied dance after-school at the Center of Creative Arts (COCA) in St. Louis.
+Upon moving to New York City, Momsen attended the Professional Performing Arts School.